In this video, you will use the directions object you created to find the distance between

 Google Maps sometimes calculates several routes between two locations.

-Each route is made of several legs, or segments of the journey.
+Next, each route is made of several legs, or distinct segments of the journey.

 Type “dot legs” with a zero in brackets.